dmaydan/EloquentJS-E/README.md

 # EloquentJS Exercises
-This repository contains my solutions to the exercises in the EloquentJS javascript textbook.
+This repository contains my solutions to the exercises in the EloquentJS textbook.

 ```
+Eloquent Javascript: A Modern Introduction to Programming, 3rd edition by Marijn Haverbeke

+TABLE OF CONTENTS:

 1. VALUES, TYPES, AND OPERATORS
 Values
 Numbers